-We reported the controlled local expression of IL-12 as an immunotherapeutic treatment of glioma through the use of the RTS® at the October 2013 AACR-NCI-EORTC.
+We reported the controlled local expression of IL-12 as an immunotherapeutic treatment of glioma (brain cancer) in animal models through the use of the RTS® at the October 2013 AACR-NCI-EORTC conference.
 Veledimex brain penetration was demonstrated in normal mice and monkeys with intact blood brain barriers.
 Treatment with Ad-RTS-IL-12 + veledimex and DC-RTS-IL-12 + veledimex both demonstrated dose-related increase in survival in the mouse GL-261 glioma model with no adverse clinical signs observed.
-In December 2013, we announced the unanimous approval of the Recombinant DNA Advisory Committee of the National Institutes of Health (RAC/NIH) for the initiation of a Phase 1 study of Ad-RTS-IL-12 + veledimex, in subjects with recurrent or progressive high grade gliomas (brain cancer).
-The FDA has requested additional nonclinical information to support the Phase 1 study, this data is currently being generated.
-Upon agreement with the FDA, we anticipate initiation of the Phase 1 study during the first half of 2015.
+In December 2013, we announced the unanimous approval of the Recombinant DNA Advisory Committee of the National Institutes of Health, or the RAC/NIH, for the initiation of a Phase 1 study of Ad-RTS-IL-12 + veledimex, in subjects with recurrent or progressive high grade gliomas.
+The U.S Food and Drug Administration, or FDA, has requested additional nonclinical information to support the Phase 1 study and this data has been generated.
+Subject to reaching agreement with the FDA, we anticipate initiation of the Phase 1 study during the first half of 2015.
 Glioblastoma is by far the most frequent malignant brain tumor and is associated with a particularly aggressive course and dismal prognosis.
-The current standard of care is based in surgical resection to the maximum feasible extent, followed by radiotherapy and concomitant adjuvant temozolomide.
+The current standard of care is based on surgical resection to the maximum feasible extent, followed by radiotherapy and concomitant adjuvant temozolomide.
 Such aggressive treatment, however, is associated with only modest improvements in survival resulting in a very high unmet medical need.
-Newly diagnosed glioblastoma patients have a median overall survival, or OS, of 11-17 months.